chickensoft-games/GodotGame/README.md

 Note that each launch profile will trigger a build (see `./.vscode/tasks.json`) before debugging the game.

-> ⚠️ **Important:** You must setup a `GODOT4` environment variable for the launch configurations above.
+> ⚠️ **Important:** You must setup a `GODOT` environment variable for the launch configurations above.
 If you haven't done so already, please see the [Chickensoft Setup Docs][setup-docs].

 ## 🏭 CI/CD